GalaxyHBXY/Decoding-Deceptive-Patterns/README.md

 	Human can not detect: The higher value, the more difficult for human to detect.

-	*  UI Feature
+	*  Deceptive UI Features
 		* High : UI contain high-risky deceptive features that could mislead or fool a user
 		* Medium : UI contain medium-risky deceptive features that could mislead or fool a user
 		* Low : UI contain no-risky or low-risky deceptive features that could mislead or fool a user

-	* Preliminary Knowledge
+	* Pre-Knowledges
-		* High: No preliminary knowledge needed
+		* High: No preliminary knowledges needed
-		* Medium: Some people need the preliminary knowledge
+		* Medium: Some people need the preliminary knowledges
-		* Low: Lots of people need the preliminary knowledge
+		* Low: Lots of people need the preliminary knowledges

-	* Sequence
+	* Sequence of activities
 		* High: Invloved dynamic multiple steps
 		* Medium: Invloved dynamic two steps
 		* Low: Static (A Single image)